m1chaelck/Weather-App/README.md

 # Weather-App
 Flask, Jinja, SqlAlchemy, OpenWeatherMap API

-Add cards that track weather in cities using OpenWeatherMap API
+Weather app with cards that track weather in cities using OpenWeatherMap API